40843245/Utility/Object/Object/Object/ObjectHandler/v1/README.md

 ### Output
     [1, 5]
 ### Explanation
-According to Rule 3, not fill anything, getting
+According to Rule 3, does not fill anything, getting

     [1 , 5]